Top 10 obscene Spanish expressions – fun for the whole family!

 One of my favorite Spanish expressions is a variation on this: “Me lo paso por el forro de los cojones.”

 P.P.S.
-Wonderful reader Julio has pointed out that “tirar los tejos” refers to a children’s game, and he’s right.
-I was thinking “tejas” all this time.
-Thanks Julio!
+Wonderful reader Julio has pointed out that “tirar los tejos”, mentioned above, refers to a children’s game, and he’s right.
+I was thinking it was the same as “tejas” all this time.
+And I was wrong.
+Thanks for clarifying, Julio!